UCMJ Article 87b

-Willfully Disobeying Superior Commissioned Officer
+UCMJ Article 90: Willfully Disobeying Superior Commissioned Officer

-The MCM states under Article 90 (Willfully Disobeying Superior Commissioned Officer) any service member may be prosecuted if they willfully and purposely disobey the lawful command of that service member’s superior commissioned officer.
+The MCM states under Article 90 (Willfully Disobeying Superior Commissioned Officer) that any service member may be prosecuted if they willfully and purposely disobey the lawful command of that service member’s superior commissioned officer.

-In order to be convicted of a violation of Article 90, the prosecution must prove beyond a reasonable doubt:
+To be convicted of a violation of Article 90, the prosecution must prove beyond a reasonable doubt:

 1. that the accused received a lawful command from a superior commissioned officer;